Unlock Forgotten iPhone 11 Passcode

 Next, type "0000" in the box as required and press Unlock button.
 The software is now resetting your phone to the factory conditions, in a state where it was first purchased.
 Don't unplug your phone.
 When the process comes to an end, set up and restore your iPhone X from the backup.

-This method works in the event you've enabled Find My iPhone feature on your iPhone X. If you did, simply go to iCloud web page to erase iPhone X and restore it to factory settings in no time.
+This method works in the event you've enabled Find My iPhone feature on your iPhone X. If you did, simply go to iCloud web page to erase the unavailable iPhone X and restore it to factory settings in no time.